The Great Ambition: Production

 Principal photography began in November 2023.
-The film was shot in Rome, as well as Sassari and Porto Torres in Sardinia.
+The film was shot in Rome, Sofia, as well as Sassari and Porto Torres in Sardinia.

 Release

 A promotional still from the film was released on 18 July 2024.
 The film opened the 19th Rome Film Festival on 16 October 2024, and received a theatrical release in Italy on 31 October 2024.

 Fandango acquired the international distribution rights to the film on 5 September 2024.
 In March 2025, the film was acquired by Nour Films in France; Filmin in Spain; Risi in Portugal; Cineworx in Switzerland; Imovision in Brazil; Weird Wave in Greece; Palace in Australia and New Zealand; and McF Megacom in Serbia, Croatia, Bosnia and Herzegovia, Montenegro, Slovenia, and North Macedonia.